SuperTardig/Libft/README.md

   - size_t ft_strlcat(char *dst, const char *src, size_t dstsize): This function takes two char* and a size_t, it concatenate src into dst for dstsize
   - int ft_toupper(int c): This function takes an int, which is the ascii representation of a char, and return the uppercase version if it is a letter
   - int ft_tolower(int c): This function takes an int, which is the ascii representation of a char, and return the lowercase version if it is a letter
-  - char *ft_strchr(const char *s, int c): This functions takes a char* and an int, it finds c in s and returns the adress of the first occurence
+  - char *ft_strchr(const char *s, int c): This functions takes a char* and an int, it finds c in s and returns the address of the first occurence
   - char *ft_strrchr(const char *s, int c): This funcitons follows the same principle has ft_strchr, except it returns the last occurence
   - int ft_strncmp(const char *s1, const char *s2, size_t n): This functions takes two char* and a size_t it compares s1 to s2 for n and returns the difference between the first index that doesn't match
   - void *ft_memchr(const void *s, int c, size_t n): This functions follows the same principle as ft_strchr, execpt it works with void*
   - int ft_memcmp(const void *s1, const void *s2, size_t n): This functions follows the same principle as ft_strncmp, execpt it works with void*
-  - char *ft_strnstr(const char *haystack, const char *needle, size_t len): This function take two char* and a size_t, it find needle in haystack for len and returns the adress of the first characther of needle in haystack
+  - char *ft_strnstr(const char *haystack, const char *needle, size_t len): This function take two char* and a size_t, it find needle in haystack for len and returns the address of the first character of needle in haystack
   - int ft_atoi(const char *str): This function takes a char* and then converts it tries to convert it to an int
   - void *ft_calloc(size_t count, size_t size): This function takes two size_t, it allocates memory for count by size and set each value to NULL
   - char *ft_strdup(const char *s1): This function take char* and creates a copy which it the returns